rasulkireev/django-saas-starter/{{ cookiecutter.project_slug }}/README.md

 All the information on how to run, develop and update your new application can be found in the documentation.

+1. Update the name of the `.env.example` to `.env`

-To start you'll need to runb these commands:
+To start you'll need to run these commands:
 1. `poetry install`
 2. `poetry run python makemigrations`
 3. `make serve` : Make sure you have a Docker Engine running.
 I recommend OrbStack.